songyi00/songyi00/README.md

 ### Hi there 👋

-- 👩🏻‍💻 I'm a computer engineering student at ChungnamNationalUniversity 👩🏻‍💻
+- 👩🏻‍💻 I'm a computer engineering student at CNU 👩🏻‍💻
 - 🌱 I’m currently learning front-end and back-end on javascript🌱
 - 📫 How to reach me: ssongyii.kim@gmail.com 📫